novoytalo/basicBackEndDockerNext/README.md

           - Created Docker image on Docker hub to deploy online
           - Test the code in AWS, Amazon ECS and all works as intended... currents endpoints working.

-AWS: basicly you need to login on docker, login on AWS... change and create a context Docker, use this context and connect with AWS services.
+AWS: basically you need to login on docker, login on AWS... change and create a context Docker, use this context and connect with AWS services.
 Maybe can I make some video about this? ...